-It is the first rule in the ABA Model Rules, and one adopted in some form in every state.
-It seems simple enough — we must represent our clients competently.
-Trouble is, just about any time a client complains about our substantive work, a charge of failing to perform with competence is quite possible.
-A charge can be included even when you truly did act appropriately.
-One reason failure to perform with competence is overcharged is that state bar prosecutors often fail to understand private practice of law.
-In one of my cases, the attorney negotiated for months with the adversary before ultimately filing the client’s lawsuit, as all the pre-filing negotiation was geared toward settling the matter without resort to litigation.
-The state bar threatened a charge of failing to perform with competence because the case was not immediately filed.
+One reason failure to perform with competence is overcharged is that state bar prosecutors often fail to understand the private practice of law.
+For example, I know an attorney who negotiated for months with the opposing party before ultimately filing the client’s lawsuit, as all the pre-filing negotiation was geared toward settling the matter without resorting to litigation.
+The state bar threatened a charge of failure to perform with competence because the case was not immediately filed.

-On the other hand, failure to perform with competence can be very supportable.
-Recently I observed an attorney come to court an hour late for a trial, and when he did arrive he knew nothing about the case he was supposed to try.
+On the other hand, a charge of failure to perform with competence can merit.
+Recently I observed an attorney come to court an hour late for a trial.
+When he did arrive, he knew nothing about the case he was supposed to try.
 If his client had actually been there to see him, that client could well have lodged a complaint with the state bar, and a failure to perform with competence charge would have been appropriate.

-Keep in mind the duty to perform competently, and all of its component parts.
-It does not mean only that you must know your area of law, but also that you must prepare for work each and every day, and never show up to a meeting, conference, or court date unprepared.
+Keep in mind the duty to perform competently — and all of its component parts.
+It not only means you must know your area of law, but also that you must prepare for each and every thing you do.
+You must never show up to a meeting, conference, or court date unprepared.

-The complete conflicts rules (including paragraph (b) referred to above) are relatively lengthy as far as model rules go, but the concept is not complicated.
-Do not represent a party adverse to your client.
+The complete rules on conflicts (including paragraph (b), referred to above) are quite lengthy as far as model rules go, but the concept is not complicated.
+Do not represent a party adverse to current clients.

-The trouble often comes not because you represented an obviously adverse party, but because you failed in your duties of competence or diligence and did not put a good conflicts check system in place — so you took on a conflicting representation without knowing it.
+The trouble rarely comes because you represented an obviously-adverse party.
+Instead, it comes because you took on a conflicting representation without knowing it.

-These commonly-violated rules are probably the first three you learned in law school professional responsibility class, and yet they are discussed here because attorneys are so frequently charged with violating them.
-So how to avoid running into these traps?
+These commonly-violated rules are probably the first three you learned in your professional responsibility class in law school.
+Yet they remain some of the most frequently charged.
+So how can you avoid them?

-There are many answers to this question, but one of the biggest and most important tips is simply to get organized.
-Know who your clients are and who their adversaries are, using a good conflicts check database.
-Get your calendar in order and never miss a deadline.
-Stay ahead of the game and don’t get overwhelmed with obligations so that you’re always scrambling to keep up and get ready for the next fire you have to put out.
-And keep abreast of the rules in your state, especially those relating to conflicts and any necessary components of waivers.
+There are many ways to answer this question, but the best tip is simply to get organized.
+Know who your clients and their adversaries are by maintaining an up-to-date contact database, and use a solid conflict-checking system.
+Get your calendar in order so you never miss a deadline.
+Stay ahead of the game and don’t get overwhelmed by your obligations so that you are always putting out fires instead of working strategically.
+And keep abreast of the rules in your state, especially those relating to conflicts and waivers.